 Hamantaschen (known as Oznei Haman in Hebrew) are sweet triangle-shaped cookies that Jews enjoy during the holiday of Purim.
 The recipe for the dough has been with me for years, and this year I’ve decided to elevate the cookies to the next level by making raspberry hamantaschen.

 Looking for more Hamantaschen recipes?
-Try my S’mores Hamantaschen, Chocolate Sprinkle Hamantaschen, and Pistachio Hamantaschen.
+Try my S’mores Hamantaschen, Chocolate Sprinkle Hamantaschen, and Strawberry Hamantaschen.

 Ingredients Overview